tytydraco/yessleep/out/I_Think_Somethings_Wearing_My_Elderly_Neighbors_Skin.md

 But she’s smarter than that.
 Always has been.
 She’ll get it out of me one way or another.

-But in the meantime, I’ve been wracking my brain, trying to decide whether to call the police again or not.
-Was this delusion?
+I called the police again, I tried to explain what happened.
+Part of me wonders if this was some sort of delusion?
 Was I going through an episode of stress-induced psychosis?
+What will the police find down there.

-And I can’t stop imagining the visage of Jack, the man I’d once known, squeezing through a gap in the partially opened door the size of my fist.
+I can’t stop imagining the visage of Jack, the man I’d once known, squeezing through a gap in the partially opened door the size of my fist.
 Unhinging his being.
 Sliding apart his bones.

 And that wasn’t even the worst part.